openPMD/openPMD-api/docs/source/usage/workflow.rst

 Attributes are (currently) unaffected by this:

-*   In writing, attributes are stored by value and can afterwards not be aliased by the user.
+*   In writing, attributes are stored by value and can afterwards not be aliased by the user (i.e. they are stored internally in the openPMD API and are not accessible to users).
 *   In reading, attributes are parsed upon opening the Series / an iteration and are available to read right-away without performing any IO.